-Meghan and Harry interview has Britain abuzz, tabloids howl in outrage
+Meghan and Harry interview has Britain abuzz; critics howl in outrage

 Meghan said that when she was a senior member of the royal family, she had suicidal thoughts, but when she tried to seek help she was told that it “wouldn’t be good for the institution.”

-“I just didn’t want to be alive any more.
-And that was a very real and clear and frightening and constant thought,” she said.

-She also recalled that when she was pregnant, there were “concerns and conversations about how dark” the skin of her unborn child might be.
+She also recalled that when she was pregnant, there were “concerns and conversations” about how dark the skin of her unborn child might be.

-Winfrey, who was stunned by the comments, asked: “What?
-Who is having that conversation?”

-Meghan said that the conversations were relayed to her by Harry, but declined to say who said them.
-“I think that would be very damaging to them,” she said.

 The allegations raise difficult questions for the palace regarding their support for mental health issues and attitudes toward racism.